rust-unofficial/too-many-lists/text/fourth.md

-% A Safe Doubly-Linked Deque
+% A Bad but Safe Doubly-Linked Deque

 Now that we've seen Rc and heard about interior mutability, this gives an interesting thought... maybe we *can* mutate through an Rc.
 And it *that's*